COVID-19 (Coronavirus Disease 2019)

 Caring for Your Child at Home Until Test Results are Known

-If your child has been tested for SARS-CoV-2 because they have signs and symptoms of COVID-19, for the safety of your family, please begin the practices listed below until you are called with testing results.
+- If your child has been tested for SARS-CoV-2 because they have signs and symptoms of COVID-19, for the safety of your family, please begin the practices listed below until you are called with testing results:

-- Start home isolation: Keep your child at home except to get medical care.
+- Start home isolation: keep your child at home except to get medical care.
 Have your child avoid large group gatherings, including public areas and public transportation.
-Children should not go to school or work until you have been notified that it is safe to do so.
+Children and adolescents should not go to school or work until you have been notified that it is safe to do so.

 - As much as possible, keep your child away from other members of your household as much as possible.
-If you can, have your child remain in a certain room and use a separate bathroom.
+If you can, have your child remain in a separate room and use a separate bathroom.

 - Avoid close face-to-face contact as much as possible.

-- Do not let your child share household items such as dishes, utensils, towels and bedding with others until the item is washed.
-Be sure to wash items thoroughly with soap and water after use.
+- Do not let your child share household items, such as dishes, utensils, towels and bedding with others until the item is washed.
+Be sure to wash items thoroughly with soap and water after each use.

 - Avoid unnecessary visitors in your home.

 If Your Child is Positive for COVID-19

 - Continue with all the measures as listed above to prevent the spread of COVID-19.

 - Follow all recommendations provided by your child’s health care provider.

 How COVID-19 is Treated

-- Encourage plenty of age-appropriate fluids to drink
+- Encourage your child to drink plenty of age-appropriate fluids.

 - Have your child to rest often.

 - Never give your child products containing ASPIRIN unless instructed specifically by a doctor.

 - You may give fever-reducing medicine, such as acetaminophen, as needed.
 Before taking ibuprofen, check with your doctor to make sure it is okay.
 FOLLOW ALL PACKAGE DOSING INSTRUCTIONS.

 - Do NOT ignore symptoms that get worse.